-Cultural, spiritual, historical, and traditional association of Ngati Tama with the Mohakatino swamp conservation area
+Cultural, spiritual, historical, and traditional association of Ngati Tama with the Mohakatino swamp conservation area varieties) and kumara (sweet potato) was a specialist activity.

-This is an area that has many significant wahi tapu.
-It is also valuable to Ngati Tama due to it being an historical garden area where the cultivation of taewa (potato varieties) and kumara (sweet potato) was a specialist activity.
 The garden kaitiaki were the local people from Pa Hukunui and Pukekarirua.
 The area was also used by Ngati Tama for access to mahinga kai and cultivation of other crops.
-Purposes of statutory acknowledgement